wultra/ssl-pinning-ios/README.md

 The `CertStoreConfiguration` may contain an optional data with predefined certificates fingerprints.
 This technique can speed up the first application's startup when the database of fingerprints is empty.
 You still need to update your application, once the fallback fingerprints expire.

-To configure the property, you need to provide JSON data with a fallback fingerprints.
+To configure the property, you need to provide JSON data with fallback fingerprints.
 The JSON should contain the same data as are usually received from the server, except that "signature" property is not validated (but must be provided in JSON).
 For example:

 ```swift
 {